Carrier Vs York: Which HVAC Brand To Choose?

 Central Air Conditioner

 Well, it depends.
 Nowadays, it seems as though the life expectancy of an HVAC system is diminishing.
-Overall, a typical York or Carrier HVAC system has a life span between 10 and 25 years.

 However, one way to know the life expectancy of an HVAC brand is to look at the home warranty terms.

-Carrier, a world leader in the manufacturing of heating and cooling systems provides warranty plans for all their products.
+Carrier, a world leader in the manufacturing of heating and cooling systems, provides warranty plans for all their products.
 Carrier's standard warranty is usually 10 years.

 In addition, some systems can last for up to 20 years.
 Carrier HVAC systems usually last longer than York HVAC systems.
-To receive the maximum warranty, Carrier systems must be registered.

 Clean Your Outside Unit